ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/week3/index.md

 #### Step 2 SSH Copy ID

 Now we have the key generated.
 Let’s configure it in our remote ieng6 server!
-All you need to do is to type the following command:
+All you need to do is to type the following command (make sure to replace `YOUR_TRITONLINK_USERNAME` with your actual username!):
 ```
 ssh-copy-id -i ~/.ssh/id_rsa.pub YOUR_TRITONLINK_USERNAME@ieng6.ucsd.edu
 ```